Out of the mouth of babies and infants, you have established strength. . .Psalm 8:2

 If everyone acted on this simple fact, there would be a market for people whose sole job was to hold the babies of people too busy or too indifferent to do so themselves.

-Oftentimes, we don’t take time for babies because we lead busy lives and can’t quantify the benefit of spending time with a human being who can’t speak and doesn’t know his left hand from his right hand.
-The next time you find yourself thinking in these terms remember that a baby’s public cry for attention may actually be an invitation into a mutually beneficial transaction.
+Oftentimes, we don’t make time for babies because we lead busy lives and can’t quantify the benefit of spending time with a human being who can’t speak and doesn’t know his left hand from his right hand.
+The next time you find yourself thinking in these terms, remember that a baby’s public cry for attention may actually be an invitation into a mutually beneficial interaction.